pfeerick/edgetx/Frequently-Asked-Questions.md

 **Does EdgeTX support the Flysky Nirvana NV14?**

 EdgeTX does not currently support the Flysky Nirvana NV14.
 However, we are actively working to support it.
-We are hopeful to have a usable version for testing in mid to late August with the intent to have it supported in our next release.
+We will have a usable version for testing in very soon with the intent to have it supported in our next release.

 **Will EdgeTX follow the same versioning format as OpenTX?**